iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 3

-- Slide the blue handle backward to release the grip of the Anti-Clamp's arms.
+- Pull the blue handle back to release the Anti-Clamp's arms—easy does it!

-- Prop up your iPad with something flat so it sits evenly between the suction cups.
+- Set something under your iPad so it sits nice and level between the suction cups.

-- Set the suction cups close to the center of the left edge—one near the top, the other near the bottom.
+- Place the suction cups near the center of the left edge—one up top, and one down low.

-- Keep the bottom of the Anti-Clamp steady and press down firmly on the top cup to create suction.
+- Keep the bottom of the Anti-Clamp steady and press down firmly on the top cup to get a good seal.

 Step 4

-- Slide the blue handle forward to lock those arms in place.
+- Pull the blue handle forward to lock the arms in place.
+Easy, right?

-- Give the handle a full 360-degree spin clockwise, or keep turning until the cups start to stretch.
+- Now, give that handle a smooth 360-degree turn, or keep turning until you feel the cups start to stretch.
+No rush, just make sure it’s snug.

 Step 5

-- If your screen isn’t warming up enough, feel free to grab a hairdryer and gently heat up the left edge of the iPad.
+- If the screen's not warming up enough, grab a hair dryer and gently heat along the left edge of your iPad.

 Step 6

-- Slide an opening pick into that gap you've just made between the digitizer and the frame.
+- Slip an opening pick into that gap you've created and start working your magic!

 Tools Used